mrjun123/mrjun123.github.io/_pages/about.md

 My research interests lie in the reinforcement learning and robot learning, especially in complex systems, like USV system, HVAC system, chemical production control etc.

-In addition, my personal interests and hobbies include developing various valuable and interesting web and app applications.
+In addition, my personal interests include developing various valuable and interesting web and app applications.
 Besides research, my personal skills include but are not limited to computer network maintenance, full-stack software and hardware development, patent writing, commercial product design, and business plan writing.

+Finally, for more about me, visit my [blog](https://mrjun.cn).

 # 💪 Skills